gdngothehieu/Udacity_store_front_backend/README.md

 * build folder `./dist`

-You should install some dependencies by running `npm i`
+You should install some dependencies by running `npm i` Make sure that you're inside the project root in your terminal

+You should install some dependencies by running npm i and write the name of each of the following :

+bcrypt
+body-parser
+db-migrate
+db-migrate-pg
+dotenv
+express
+jsonwebtoken
+pg
+typescript
+@types/bcrypt
+@types/express
+@types/jasmine
+@types/jsonwebtoken
+@types/node
+@types/pg
+@types/supertest
+jasmine
+jasmine-spec-reporter
+supertest
+ts-node
+tsc-watch

+All these packages are listed in package.json file and you can install them all by running npm i in your terminal.
 Remember our scripts in `package.json` file :

 - To build your project in a dist file, type in terminal